cfw-guide/cemu.cfw.guide/_pages/en_US/online-play.md

   JP: `1001500A`<br>
   US: `1001510A`<br>
   EU: `1001520A`

-Your game should now begin copying over to your computer.
-This will take a very long time and you may want to go do something else while this is happening.

 After this is finished, you can exit FileZilla and turn off your Wii U.